 Tilly is a Chartered Environmentalist (CEnv) and full member of the Institution of Environmental Sciences (IES), has an MA in Sustainable Development Advocacy and a degree in Law.
 Previously, Tilly coordinated the Food Co-op project at Sustain, the alliance for better food and farming, and spent over ten years working on local and international youth sustainability initiatives.
 Spare time passions include family travels without flying, music festivals and crickets (the chirping kind rather than the sport).

 Tori joined the team in 2022 as a part-time Project Manager and is currently based in Worcestershire as a home-worker.
-Tori currently works on both our student engagement projects and our research and evaluation projects.
+Tori has delivered on a range of our engagement and education work but now focuses mostly on delivering our Climate Action Plans (CAPs) project as part of our Green Schools Revolution programme.

 In her spare time, Tori enjoys exploring the countryside with friends and family or on rainy day can be found inside playing lots of board games!
 Tori also loves being creative, spending time learning new creative skills and is part of her local crafting network.